 Look for local spots to drive to or plan vacations around areas you would like to explore.
 Some ideas include farms, drive-through zoos or safaris, tree-lined paths, and coastal roads.
 This country is packed with so many gorgeous places to explore from the Road to Hana in Hawaii to the Grand Canyon in Arizona to Mount St. Helens and the surrounding snow-covered mountains in Washington State.
 For more ideas, check out America’s most scenic roads to view exquisite nature put together by Travel and Leisure Magazine.

 Another great resource to use when planning your next drive is www.myscenicdrives.com, which offers a free Road Trip Planner and Scenic Drive Finder.
 You can look up nature-filled drives to take in each state that you can use to plan day trips, weekend getaways, or cross-country adventures.
 Each pre-planned scenic drive features an overview, interactive map, and GPS directions.
 It also highlights recreational activities and places of historic and cultural interest to visit in the area.
+Check out these tips on how to save on your family’s summer outings.

 Play The Cloud Imagination Game